 Gluten- and meat-free, this is a healthy, delicious alternative to the calorie-packed versions, made with all-natural ingredients — there are no canned potatoes here!
 It’s perfect to serve around the holiday season or anytime you’re feeding a crowd.

-What makes this a healthy sweet potato casserole, and how many calories are in a sweet potato casserole?
-While it isn’t the lowest-calorie recipe around, it’s still super-healthy thanks to the main ingredients:
+What makes this a healthy sweet potato casserole?
+How many calories are in a sweet potato casserole?
+One serving is only 204 calories, and it’s still super-healthy thanks to the main ingredients:

 How to Make Sweet Potato Casserole